Learning how to knit. It’s not as difficult as you might think. But you need someone to explain the basics. Don’t give up after your first project.

-I know I do.
 Today, I’m coming clean and sharing probably my biggest secret.
 Ready?
+I was a terrible knitter.

 I’m showing you my first knit.
 It was supposed to be a scarf, but who knows what to call this hot mess of a project?
 Only a handful of people have ever seen this, and now I’m baring my soul to the world.
 Ready?
 Here it is.